emilIftekhar/PaWiMo/README.md

 Geospatial-temporal modelling of COVID-19 and its impact on population and economy.

-Currently, the dashboard is just a prototyp, which was created using Jupyter, Vuetify and Voila.
+Currently, the dashboard is just a prototype, which was created using Jupyter, Vuetify and Voila.
 In the next days, we have to complete and evaluate the models as well as integrating them into the dashboard.

 To run the Dashboard install the dependencies from conda_environment.yml and run: